The story of Little Ease begins with a prison break from the Tower of London.

 In response, the young couple turned toward each other, in what seemed a lover’s embrace.
 But something about the man caught the attention of a yeoman warder.
 He held his lantern higher and within seconds recognized the pair.
 The man was a colleague, fellow yeoman warder, John Bawd, and the woman was Alice Tankerville, a condemned thief, and prisoner.

 So ended the Tower’s first known escape attempt by a woman.
-But Alice’s accomplice and admirer, the guard John Bawd, was destined to enter the Tower record books too: he is the first known occupant of a peculiar torture cell used during the reigns of the Tudors and early Stuarts.
+But Alice’s accomplice and admirer, the guard John Bawd, was destined to enter the Tower record books too: he is the first known occupant of a peculiarly infamous cell used during the reigns of the Tudors and early Stuarts.

 The windowless cell measured 4 square feet (1.2 meters) and bore the faintly prim name of Little Ease.
 Its effect was simple.
 The prisoner within it could not stand nor sit nor lie down but was forced to crouch over, in increasing agony, until freed from the suffocating, dark space.

-In 1215 England outlawed torture through the passage of Magna Carta, except by royal warrant.
+In 1215 England outlawed these kinds of grim practices through the passage of Magna Carta, except, however, by royal warrant.
 The first king to authorize it, and he did so reluctantly, was Edward II.
 He submitted to intense pressure from the Pope to follow the lead of the king of France and demolish the Order of the Knights Templar, part of a tradition begun during the Crusades.

 King Philip IV of France, jealous of the Templars’ wealth and power, had charged them with heresy, obscene rituals, idolatry, and other offenses.
 The French knights denied all, and were duly tortured.
 Some who broke down and “confessed” were released; all who denied wrongdoing were burned at the stake.

-Once Edward II ordered imprisonment of members of the English chapter, French monks arrived in London bearing their instruments of torture.
+Once Edward II ordered imprisonment of members of the English chapter, French monks arrived in London bearing their dreaded instruments.
 In 1311 the Knights Templar “were questioned and examined in the presence of notaries while suffering under the torments of the rack” within the Tower of London as well as the prisons of Aldgate, Ludgate, Newgate, and Bishopsgate, according to The History of the Knights Templar, the Temple Church, and the Temple, by Charles G. Addison.
-And so the Tower—principally a royal residence, military stronghold, armory, and menagerie up until that time—was baptized in torture.
+And so the Tower—principally a royal residence, military stronghold, armory, and menagerie up until that time—was baptized in pain.

 Did the instruments remain after the Knights Templars were crushed, to be used on other prisoners?
 We cannot be certain, although there is no record of it.
 The next mention of a rack within the Tower is a startling one—an unsavory nobleman made Constable of the Tower pushed for one to be installed.
 John Holland, third duke of Exeter, arranged for a rack to be brought into the Tower.
 It is not known if men were stretched upon it or if it was merely used to frighten.
 In any case, this rack is known to history as the Duke of Exeter’s Daughter.